reflex-dev/reflex-web/docs/getting-started/introduction.md

 And that's it!
 We've created an entire frontend and backend in less than 30 lines of code.
 From here we can continue developing or deploy it to the web in a single command.

+To see what other cool things you can build with Reflex check out this [App](https://demo.reflex.run).

 Keep reading the docs to learn how to try Reflex yourself!